 There is plenty of wildlife in the Nile and even in the desert, where I come from.
 But we never see them; they’re either hiding in the sand or under the water where I never swam.
 The Nile Delta is also one of the earliest places on earth to be inhabited by humans so the animals ran away a long time ago.

-By the time I landed on the fertile soil of rural Sri Lanka, the wildest creatures I had ever come across were the white ants and the camels.
+By the time I landed on the fertile soil of rural Sri Lanka, which became a popular tourist destination just a couple of years ago, the wildest creatures I had ever come across were the white ants and the camels.

 This, as you might have guessed, was not the case in the island nation, which primarily belongs to nature and wildlife.
 Down there, the humans are mere humble inhabitants that make way for the creatures around them to grow.